crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

   type: windows-firewall
 ```

-Restart the CrowdSec service and CrowdSec will now parse the firewall logs.
+Restart the CrowdSec service and the `Security Engine` will now parse the firewall logs.

 :::info